Stripstone/jubly-reader/docs/git_workflow_cheatsheet.md

 - `git apply --check quick_patch.diff` to verify the artifact before handoff or runtime testing
 - `git add` only after review
 - `git commit` only after runtime testing when the pass is important
+- scaffold verification before patching so a wrong-base pass is caught before it becomes a correction pass